Type Casting

 Can you explain it?

-Your IDE is suggesting that we use a “cast” to “force” C# to store the value of the variable
+Your IDE is suggesting that we use a “cast” to “force” C## to store

-into the variableintVar
+into the variable intVar

-.
-To do so, replace the previous statement with the following:int intVar = (int)floatVar; // This statement will compile
+int intVar = (int)floatVar; // This statement will compile

-Using a
+Using a Console.WriteLine

-statement, observe the value stored inintVar
+statement, observe the value stored in

 .
-Can you tell if the value stored infloatVar
+Can you tell if the value stored in floatVar

-?
-Conduct further experiments if needed to answer this question.
+further experiments if needed to answer this question.

 Look back at the warning given by the IDE.
 It uses the term “implicitly convert” before introducing the cast operator.

-While you needed a cast to convert a
+While you needed a cast to convert a float

 float

-values, no explicit cast is needed!Do these cases need an explicit cast, or will an implicit conversion work?
+Do these cases need an explicit cast, or will an implicit conversion work?
 Try them in your IDE to check your answers!

 double